Building Robust Immunity and Mental Health with Herbs and Common Sense Practices: Part 2 – Adaptogens

 You don’t want to miss this 2 part workshop series!
 It might be the right fit for you, a co-worker, family member, and neighbor.

 Adaptogens modulate our response to physical, emotional and environmental stress, supporting the interconnected neuroendocrine and immune systems.
 But what makes a plant an adaptogen?
 Come join the conversation and sort out some of the misconceptions on plants to help you adapt to a changing world.

 Anxiety and depression are normal reactions to life changes, covid uncertainty, relationship issues, scary diagnoses, financial issues, loss, day to day expectations, fears known and unknown, social media pressures, etc. For those wishing to navigate easier in this crazy world that just seems to be getting crazier, we’ll upack a wide variety of tricks and tips to make the journey easier.

-Erin and Suzanne will share stories and approaches for relief of anxiety, stress, and depression.
+Suzanne will share stories and approaches for relief of anxiety, stress, and depression.
 With trauma based and/or lifelong disorders, building resilience, growth, and even freedom can happen with focus and work.
 Nature provides a plethora of herbs for nerve health and repair.
 Be a part of the discussion to soothe and heal the nervous system, gain relief from stress, anger, insomnia, anxiety, fear, and depression, and the physical manifestations of these conditions.

 What to bring: